Skip to content

 frontend

-Every logo marquee on the internet fades its edges the same way: a linear-gradient mask that smoothly ramps opacity to zero.
+Every logo marquee on the internet fades its edges the same way: a linear-gradient mask that ramps opacity to zero.
 It's fine.
 It's also everywhere.
-I wanted the edge to feel like something — so I made the content dissolve into pixels instead.
+I wanted the edge to actually feel like something, so I made the content disintegrate into pixels instead.

 Orbit